 The Thames Valley Police is the local police service.
 The contact number for non-emergency enquiries is 101, but for emergency assistance, dial 999.

 OCCUPATIONAL HEALTH SERVICE

-The Service provides travel advice, immunisations and antimalarial prophylaxis to University staff and students travelling in the course of their work, for example, undertaking research abroad, attending conferences or going on field trips.
-There is a travel clinic on Monday afternoons in the University Occupational Health Service:
+The Travel Health Clinic offers travel advice, immunisations and antimalarial prophylaxis to University staff and students travelling in the course of their work, for example, undertaking research abroad, attending conferences or going on field trips.